Method-of-Moments Inference for GLMs and Doubly Robust Functionals under Proportional Asymptotics: Inference in GLMs

 for some constant $\nu_{j}^{2} > 0$ for $j = 1, \cdots, p$ and

-for some constant $\nu^{2} > 0$. \end{theorem} In the proof of the above theorem in Appendix \ref{app:GLM functional CLT}, we unpack the conditions of the theorem further.
-On a higher level, the convergence of inner products $\langle \bv_{1}, \bv_{2} \rangle_{f (\bSigma)}$ to certain nontrivial limits relates to whether the asymptotic variances of moment estimators based on $U$-statistics, after scaled by $\sqrt{n}$, converge to nontrivial limits.
-However, we first demonstrate the usefulness of these results for estimating popular parameters such as Doubly Robust Functionals \citep{robins2008higher, rotnitzky2021characterization, chernozhukov2022locally} arising in observational studies.
+for some constant $\nu^{2} > 0$. \end{theorem} In the proof of the above theorem in Appendix~\ref{app:GLM functional CLT}, we unpack the conditions of the theorem further.
+On a higher level, convergence of inner products $\langle \bv_{1}, \bv_{2} \rangle_{f (\bSigma)}$ to certain nontrivial limits relates to whether the asymptotic variances of moment estimators based on $U$-statistics, after scaled by $\sqrt{n}$, converge to nontrivial limits.
+For statistical inference, one could construct standard Wald intervals by estimating the asymptotic variances in Theorem~\ref{thm:GLM CLT} by the bootstrap method developed in \citet{liu2024assumption}.
+The performance of bootstrap variance estimators will be assessed in Appendix~\ref{app:bootstrap}.

+\begin{remark}[On the scalings between $p$ and $n$] Even though we focus on the asymptotic regime where $p$ scales proportionally with $n$, it is worth noting that our proposed estimators can achieve consistency even when $p \gg n$, as long as $p = o (n^{2})$.
+This is because the variances of our $U$-statistic-based moment estimators are generally of order $\frac{1}{n} \vee \frac{p}{n^{2}}$.
+Asymptotic normality also holds with a different scaling factor $n / \sqrt{p}$ instead of $n^{1 / 2}$, by applying results from \citet{bhattacharya1992class}. \end{remark}